Actor-based message-driven runtime

 Akka is an actor-based message-driven runtime for managing concurrency, elasticity and resilience on the JVM with support for both Java and Scala.

-In Akka, the communication between services uses messaging primitives that optimize for CPU utilization, low latency, high throughput and scalability—hardened from years of contributions from the open source community.
+In Akka, the communication between services uses asynchronous messaging primitives that optimize for CPU utilization, low latency, high throughput and scalability, and reflects years of hardening, based on contributions from the open source community.

 Akka embraces the reality of unplanned errors and adopts a pragmatic “Let It Crash” philosophy using supervision and self-healing to ensure impacted components are reset to a stable state and restarted upon failure.

 We're delivering the future of money to over 148 million people worldwide with Akka.PayPal

 The actor model provides a higher level of abstraction for writing concurrent and distributed systems.
 It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent, parallel and distributed systems.